Criteria for existence of stable parahoric $\SO_n$, $\Sp_n$ and $\Spin$ bundles on $\PP^1$: Abstract

 \section{Abstract}

 Let $p: Y \ra X$ be a Galois cover of smooth projective curves over $\CC$ with Galois group $\Gamma$.
 This paper is devoted to the study of principal orthogonal and symplectic bundles $E$ on $Y$ to which the action of $\Gamma$ on $Y$ lifts.
 We notably describe them intrinsically in terms of objects defined on $X$ and call these objects parahoric bundles.
-We give necessary and sufficient conditions for the non-emptiness of the moduli of stable and semi-stable parahoric special orthogonal, symplectic and spin bundles on the projective line $\PP^1$.
-This problem is equivalent to solving the Deligne-Simpson problem for the groups $\SO_n(\RR)$, $\Sp$ and $\Spin_n(\RR)$.
+We give necessary and sufficient conditions for the non-emptiness of the moduli of stable (and semi-stable) parahoric special orthogonal, symplectic and spin bundles on the projective line $\PP^1$.